boriskirov/shell-commands/README.md

 # shell-commands
 A list of command line operations for working.
+I use `zsh` for my daily work.

 ### Basic
 Configuring user information used across all local repositories